Feeds:

 Mabon 2015, Beef and barley stew for feast, Monday, September 21, 2015, Salt Lake City, UT

-Mabon 2015, Oreo bars for dessert, Monday, September 21, 2015, Salt Lake City, UT
+Mabon 2015, oreo bars for dessert, Monday, September 21, 2015, Salt Lake City, UT

-Mabon 2015, feast offerings to the Gods with apple juice, Monday, September 21, 2015, Salt Lake City, UT
+Mabon 2015, feast offereings to the Gods with apple juice, Monday, September 21, 2015, Salt Lake City, UT

 Read Full Post »